foofork/orchflow/README.md

 # orchflow

-A terminal-based IDE that combines the editing capabilities of Neovim with intelligent terminal orchestration in a fast desktop application.
+A terminal-based IDE that combines the editing capabilities of Neovim with intelligent, ai driven, terminal orchestration in a fast desktop application.

 ## Overview